alexzube/alexzube.github.io/README.md

 ### 🏔️ Lifestyle & Learning

-I’m naturally curious and detail-oriented, and I enjoy keeping a clean, organized workspace.
-Hiking and road trips have become a favorite way to unwind.
+Hiking and road trips have become a favorite reason to travel.
 I’m also committed to continuing my Japanese studies, which has been one of the most challenging and rewarding parts of living abroad.

 ---